-Mr. Bergman's 1996 salary of \$504,050 was set in accordance with the terms of his employment contract.
+Mr. Bergman's 1997 salary of \$519,050 was set in accordance with the terms of his employment contract and was 3% higher than his 1996 salary.
 The contract also provides that Mr. Bergman's bonus be within a specified range based on the Company's performance as determined by the Committee.
-The Committee awarded Mr. Bergman an annual bonus of \$288,523 with respect to 1996.
-In making its bonus determination, the Committee evaluated the Company's 1996 net operating income relative to target ranges set forth in Mr. Bergman's contract.
-These target ranges were adjusted to reflect the cost of capital related to stock issuances at the Company's average borrowing rate.
+The Committee awarded Mr. Bergman an annual bonus of \$358,230 with respect to 1997 performance.
+In making its bonus determination, the Committee evaluated the Company's 1997 earnings per share measured in relation to the consensus expectations of analysts who follow the Company's stock and the Company's successful acquisitions of MBM and Sullivan.